passport/www.passportjs.org/books/tutorials/email/session.md

 # Establish Session

-Once we've verified the user's email address, we need to a login session to remember the fact that the user has authenticated as they navigate the app.
+Once we've verified the user's email address, we need a login session to remember the fact that the user has authenticated as they navigate the app.

 To do that, we'll add session support.
 Begin by installing the necessary